mariadb-corporation/MaxScale/ENV_SETUP.md

 MDBCI provides a number of commands to get information about running vrtial machines.
 See [MDBCI documentation](https://github.com/OSLL/mdbci#mdbci-syntax) for details.

-[set_env_vbagrant.sh script](https://github.com/mariadb-corporation/build-scripts-vagrant/blob/master/test/set_env_vagrant.sh) defines environmental variables needed by 'maxscale-system-test'.
+[set_env_vagrant.sh script](https://github.com/mariadb-corporation/build-scripts-vagrant/blob/master/test/set_env_vagrant.sh) defines environmental variables needed by 'maxscale-system-test'.
 The same variables can be used to access VMs manually.

 Script have to be executed fro 'mbdci' directory.
 Do not forget '.':
 <pre>